My Tokyo Guide

 Main content starts here.

 All roads in Japan lead to Nihonbashi which, for the uninitiated, may seem to be a spillover from the nearby Ginza and Tokyo stations with its gleaming malls and office skyscrapers.
 But look closer and you will see that it is steeped in history and tradition.
 A walk through this neighborhood of downtown Tokyo will uncover shrines and bridges, including one bearing the "Kilometer Zero" sign, as well as Japan's first department store and venerable generations-old eateries.

 The modern high-rises of Nihonbashi pay homage to its status as the capital's mercantile center during the Edo period (1603-1867).
-Take a walk around Nihonbashi and you will see clear traces of its past, as skyscrapers exist alongside traditional eateries, some of which have been open since the 19th century.
+Explore Nihonbashi on a self-guided walking tour and you will see clear traces of its past, as skyscrapers exist alongside traditional eateries, some of which have been open since the 19th century.
 Perhaps fittingly, Nihonbashi remains the epicenter of Japan's economy and is home to the Bank of Japan and the Tokyo Stock Exchange.
 The latter has tours where you can try your hand at the stock market in a simulation game.
 Nihombashi Station is served by the Tokyo Metro's Ginza and Tozai lines, and the Toei Asakusa Line.
 It is also within walking distance from the Suitengumae Station on the Hanzomon Line, Kayabacho Station on the Tozai Line, and the Ningyocho Station on the Hibiya Line.

 Nihonbashi, along with neighboring Kyobashi and Kanda, formed the core of the original downtown center of Edo-period Tokyo.
 This was before the city gradually expanded outwards with newer centers like Shibuya and Shinjuku.
 The predecessor of the Tsukiji fish market was also in Nihonbashi, though this was relocated after the site was destroyed in the 1923 Great Kanto Earthquake.
 All distances to Tokyo from around the country, up to this day, are measured from the "Kilometer Zero" mark that is seen on a bridge connecting both sides of the Nihonbashi River—a testament to the area's rich history as the prosperous commercial "center of Japan."